Welcome to

 The Founders

+The Clarke family have lived in Uganda for over thirty years, during which time they have been committed to the development of their adopted homeland.
 The vision of the Clarke family is to impact Uganda through sustainable development.
 Over the years they have provided thousands of jobs in their various enterprises, and recognise the need for a values-based practical education as a foundation for employment.

 Clarke Group

-Dr. Ian Clarke is the Chairman of Clarke Group Businesses which includes projects in Agribusiness, Education, Healthcare, Hospitality and Philanthropy.
+Dr. Ian Clarke is the Chairman of Clarke Group Businesses which includes

 Healthcare